Online Reporting System RCRAInfo

 • Site ID Form: provides contact information and a summary of waste activities for the previous year.
 This form is required for all facilities, regardless of generator status.

-• Off-site identification form (OI) form: This form is not required for CT facilities.
+• Off-site identification form (OI) form: This form is not required for Connecticut facilities.
 RCRAInfo may automatically calculate and fill in data on the OI form, but facilities can disregard this data

 • Generation and management (GM form) for each waste stream: describes waste streams generated and how the waste is managed.